Anotheroption4726/saberAlpha/README.md

 ##### Run Stop Slide Time_timer :
 	- Default Value: 0.13 (seconds)
-	- Increase: The character will slide during a longer period of time after runing or forward jumping (doesn't change the speed of the animation)
+	- Increase: The character will be in 'Slide' animation state for a longer period of time after runing or forward jumping (doesn't change the speed of the animation)
-	- Decrease: The character will slide during a shorter period of time after runing or forward jumping (doesn't change the speed of the animation)
+	- Decrease: The character will be in 'Slide' animation state for a shorter period of time after runing or forward jumping (doesn't change the speed of the animation)

 ##### Idle Jump Vertical Force_impulse :
 	- Default Value: 1200